We have plenty fantastic prize amounts, to be spent of training, or equipment, in the FilmG Open category – see below.

-If you or your team are successful and win a prize you will be asked to choose the product that you'd like to buy and the FilmG team will make the purchase on your behalf.
+If you or your team is successful and wins a prize you will be asked to choose the product that you'd like to buy and the FilmG team will make the purchase on your behalf.
 All purchases must be made in the UK.
 Smaller prizes will be awarded in Amazon vouchers.

 We are looking for a work of fiction in any genre which is imaginative, original, engaging and entertaining.
 Strong stories and scripts are the foundation of a good film, so we’ll pay particular attention to this as well as how the overall film comes together and connects with the audience.
 As this is a Gaelic short film competition we expect to hear Gaelic dialogue in the film.

 Heritage, culture, landscape, nature, wildlife, the natural world… The connection that exists between the Gaelic language and the natural world can often seem tangible, from crofters and fishermen who have an intricate working knowledge of their environment and are guardians of it, to the animals, birds and flowers whose names often have their own distinctive Gaelic interpretations.
 We are looking for Gaelic documentaries that explore in new, exciting and challenging ways the intricate relationships and themes between people and their environment.

 Simple yet effective film-making equipment is now constantly at our fingertips so we’d like to see fresh and exciting Gaelic short films shot on mobile devices.
 We’ll consider any genre for this award, drama, doc, action, horror or animation; as long as there is a good strong story at its core.
 Remember to keep it brief, each year the judges tell us the mobile shorts could be shorter.
 They recommend around two minutes in length.

 The film by an individual or group of students that is original, convincing, engaging and of a good production quality.
 We are looking for good stories, strong performances and good use of the Gaelic language in any genre.